hilbix/pymcfo/README.md

 > - Navigate to https://github.com/hilbix/pymcfo to see this README.
 > - In this README there is a simple link.
 > - You can click on it to start the building process.
->   - No cmoplex questions asked except, perhaps, a local target folder.
+>   - No complex questions asked except, perhaps, a local target folder.
 >   - No additional installations or updates of your environment needed.
 >   - No additional configuration needed, as everything is readily configured.
 >   - No additional explanations needed, as it just works.